hed-standard/hed-specification/docs/source/Appendix_B.md

 #### SCHEMA_ATTRIBUTE_INVALID

-**a.**  An attribute is used in the schema, but is not defined in the appropriate schema section.
+**a.**  An attribute is used in the schema, but is not defined in the schema attribute section.
-**b.**  A schema attribute is defined in the wrong section (e.g., a unit definition does appear under an appropriate unit class).
+**b.**  A schema attribute is applied to the incorrect type (e.g., an element with the unit definition does appear under an appropriate unit class).

 **Note:**